-Within most Bachelor programmes there is space reserved for electives.
+Within most degree programmes there is space reserved for electives.
 You can choose to fill your electives space in a variety of ways.

 How much electives space do I have?